-- Has more facets than a regular round brilliant diamond cut (57 vs 62)
+- More facets than a regular round brilliant diamond cut (57 vs 62)

 - Is an exclusive, patented cut, making it very rare

-- Less than 10% of diamonds could be made into an Ashoka-cut
+- Less than 10 percent of diamonds could be made into an Ashoka-cut

 - Modeled after historical diamond, giving the style a rich history

-- It can take up to 6 months for the diamond to be perfected
+- It can take up to six months for the diamond to be perfected